 SECTION 1 Introduction 7 Section 1.1 You are currently enrolled in Solis SPF 011 (HMO C-SNP), which is a specialized Medicare Advantage Plan ("Special Needs Plan") 7 Section 1.2 What is the Evidence of Coverage booklet about?
 Section 1.3 Legal information about the Evidence of Coverage SECTION 2 What makes you eligible to be a plan member?
 8 Section 2.1 Your eligibility requirements 8 Section 2.2 What are Medicare Part A and Medicare Part B?
-9 Section 2.3 Here is the plan service area for Solis SPF 011 (HMO C-SNP) 9 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us? .
-10 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs .
-10 Section 3.2 The Provider Directory : Your guide to all providers in the plan's network .
-11 Section 3.3 The Provider Directory: Your guide to pharmacies in our network .
-11 Section 3.4 The plan's List of Covered Drugs (Formulary) .
-12 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs .
-12 SECTION 4 Your monthly premium for Solis SPF 011 (HMO C-SNP) Section 4.1 How much is your plan premium?
-SECTION 5 Do you have to pay the Part D "late enrollment penalty"? .15 Section 5.1 What is the Part D "late enrollment penalty"? .15 Section 5.2 How much is the Part D late enrollment penalty? .
-14 Section 5.3 In some situations, you can enroll late and not have to pay the penalty .
-15 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty? .
+9 Section 2.3 Here is the plan service area for Solis SPF 011 (HMO C-SNP) 9 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
+10 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 10 Section 3.2 The Provider Directory : Your guide to all providers in the plan's network 11 Section 3.3 The Provider Directory: Your guide to pharmacies in our network 11 Section 3.4 The plan's List of Covered Drugs (Formulary) 12 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 12 SECTION 4 Your monthly premium for Solis SPF 011 (HMO C-SNP) Section 4.1 How much is your plan premium?
+SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
+Err Bookmark not defined. or!
+Section 5.1 What is the Part D "late enrollment penalty"?
+Error!
+Bookmark I defined. ot Section 5.2 How much is the Part D late enrollment penalty?
+14 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 15 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
 16 SECTION 6 Do you have to pay an extra Part D amount because of your income?
 16 Section 6.1 Who pays an extra Part D amount because of income?

-Section 6.2 How much is the extra Part D amount?
+Section 6.2 How much is the extra Part D amount? .
 16 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
-17 Section 6.4 What happens if you do not pay the extra Part D amount?
-17 SECTION 7 More information about your monthly premium 17 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 18 Section 7.2 Can we change your monthly plan premium during the year?
-19 SECTION 8 Please keep your plan membership record up to date 19 Section 8.1 How to help make sure that we have accurate information about you 19 SECTION 9 We protect the privacy of your personal health information .
-20 Section 9.1 We make sure that your health information is protected .
-20 SECTION 10 How other insurance works with our plan 21 Section 10.1 Which plan pays first when you have other insurance? .
-21
+17 Section 6.4 What happens if you do not pay the extra Part D amount? .
+17 SECTION 7 More information about your monthly premium .
+17 Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 18 Section 7.2 Can we change your monthly plan premium during the year? .
+19 SECTION 8 Please keep your plan membership record up to date .
+19 SECTION 8 Section 8.1 Please keep your plan membership record up to date How to help make sure that we have accurate information about you How to help make sure that we have accurate information about 19 Section 8.1 How to help make sure that we have accurate information about you 19 20 Section 8.1 SECTION 9 How to help make sure that we have accurate information about you 19 20 20